BCDevOps/developer-experience/docs/kcMigration/KeycloakMigration.md

 - KC realm ID:
 - OpenShift project set/s:

-If your team is not on the OpenShift platform, please provide contact information for:
+If your team is not on the OpenShift platform, please also provide contact information for:
 - Product owner:
 - Technical lead: